rust-lang/book/second-edition/nostarch/chapter20.md

 We’ve brought `std::thread` into scope in the library crate, because we’re using `thread::JoinHandle` as the type of the items in the vector in `ThreadPool`.

-Once a valid size is recevied, our `ThreadPool` creates a new vector that can hold `size` items.
+Once a valid size is received, our `ThreadPool` creates a new vector that can hold `size` items.
 We haven’t used the `with_capacity` function in this book yet, which does the same thing as `Vec::new`, but with an important difference: it pre-allocates space in the vector.
 Because we know that we need to store